Primary cutaneous marginal zone lymphoma

 ●Primary cutaneous large B cell lymphoma, leg type

 These three subtypes appear to be unique entities with differing clinical presentation, pathologic features, and prognosis.
 They also require slightly different treatment approaches.
-This topic review will discuss PCMZL, which is sometimes referred to as skin-associated lymphoid tissue (SALT) lymphoma.
-Before 2008, classification system, cases of PCMZL may have been classified as primary cutaneous immunocytoma or cutaneous plasmacytoma.
+This topic review will discuss PCMZL.
+Before 2008 some cases of PCMZL may have been classified as primary cutaneous immunocytoma or cutaneous plasmacytoma.

 - Willemze R, Jaffe ES, Burg G, et al. WHO-EORTC classification for cutaneous lymphomas.
 Blood 2005; 105:3768.